The Dodgers’ Ten Greatest Pitchers

 In the decade to follow, Valenzuela would become a tough workhorse for the Dodgers, bending often but rarely breaking.
 He had another fast start in 1985, not allowing an earned run through his first 41.1 innings of work; in 1990, he threw his only no-hitter, part of a major league first when he was one of one two pitchers to throw no-nos on the same day (Oakland’s Dave Stewart threw the other).
 In his 17 years at the major league level, Valenzuela would throw 113 complete games, and in 1986 became the last pitcher to date to record 20 in one year—the same year he set a career high with 21 wins.

 After his departure from the Dodgers, Valenzuela bounced around and enjoyed a poetic homecoming when, while pitching for the San Diego Padres in 1996, he was the winning pitcher in the first regular season game played in Mexico at Monterrey.
+He’s been back with the Dodgers since 2004 in another capacity, providing color commentary for the team on its Spanish-language radio broadcasts.

 Don Newcombe (1949-51, 1954-58)